penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Autumn Of Terror.md

 ![Autumn of Terror WIP](/assets/artwork/MyGames/AutumnOfTerror/AutumnOfTerror_WIP1.jpg)

 _Although the game will be first-person, the player still has a character model.
-This was just an early test scene deciding scale, but I'd already made a few models that are the final FBX assets, so here's a little peak of the art direction!_
+This was just an early test scene deciding scale, but I'd already made a few models that are the final FBX assets, so here's a little peak of the art direction!
+We decided that, since neither of us (the two developers) are specialists in animation, the character models will be more human-shaped rather than semi-realistic human figures.
+Most notably, the models don't have distinct legs.
+They'll just have to slide along the floor conveyer belt style!
+It would be ideal for each character to have proper walking animations, but for now, it's unfortunately not a consideration._